jacks4ever/DegoogledAndroidAuto/README.md

 A privacy-focused, open source Android Auto alternative that doesn't rely on Google services or proprietary code.

+## Versions

+This repository contains two implementations:

+1. **Fully Degoogled Version**: Zero Google dependencies, runs as a standalone app on your phone
+2. **Minimal Google Version**: Uses minimal Google dependencies to connect with your car's head unit display

 ## Features

 - **Privacy-First Navigation**: Uses OpenStreetMap for maps and routing without tracking